-Legal action against terrorist groups and state sponsors is becoming an increasingly large component of U.S. counterterrorism strategy.
+Legal action against terrorist groups and state sponsors had become an increasingly large component of U.S. counter-terrorism strategy, although the September 11 attacks and U.S. military response has, to some extent, diminished support among observers for this option.
 In the case of the bombing of Pan Am 103, the Bush Administration chose international legal action - a trial of the two Libyan suspects - over military retaliation.
 A similar choice has apparently been made in the Khobar Towers bombing case, although that legal effort consists of U.S. indictments of suspects and not a U.N.-centered legal effort.
+The United States is planning to try some Al Qaeda fighters captured in Afghanistan, although the U.S. strategy has been primarily to defeat Al Qaeda militarily rather than treat the September 11 attacks primarily as a criminal case.

 Congress has attempted to give victims of international terrorism a legal option against state sponsors.
 The Anti-Terrorism and Effective Death Penalty Act of 1996 (Section 221) created an exception to the Foreign Sovereign Immunity for Certain Cases (28 U.S.C., Section 1605), allowing victims of terrorism to sue terrorism list countries for acts of terrorism by them or groups they support.
 Since this provision was enacted, a number of cases have been brought in U.S. courts, and several multimillion dollar awards have been made to former hostages and the families of victims of groups proven in court to have been sponsored by Iran.
 In 2000, the Clinton Administration accepted compromise legislation to use general revenues to pay compensatory damage awards to these successful claimants, with the stipulation that the President try to recoup expended funds from Iran as part of an overall reconciliation in relations and settlement of assets disputes.
-The provision, called the "Justice for Victims of Terrorism Act," was incorporated into the Victims of Trafficking and Violence Protection Act of 2000 (P.L.
+The provision, called the

+"Justice for Victims of Terrorism Act," was incorporated into the Victims of Trafficking and Violence Protection Act of 2000 (P.L.
 106-386).
-The Clinton Administration had opposed directly tapping frozen Iranian assets in the United States - such as selling Iran's former embassy in Washington - on the grounds that doing so could violate diplomatic sovereignty or provoke attacks on U.S. property or citizens abroad.
+The Clinton and Bush Administrations have opposed directly tapping frozen Iranian assets in the United States, such as selling Iran's former embassy in Washington, on the grounds that doing so could violate diplomatic sovereignty or provoke attacks on U.S. property or citizens abroad.